Frenkieli/USDT-USDC-Arbitrage-Trading/README.md

 - Sell USDT when the price is ≥ 1.0000.
 - Executes high-frequency trades within the 0.999 - 1.001 price range.
 - Dynamically allocates and redistributes funds to maximize capital efficiency.
+- Automatically converts small-balance assets to MX when rewards are distributed (typically at their peak value).

-Because the arbitrage funds remain within MEXC Exchange, users also benefit from the platform’s flexible deposit interest, further enhancing overall returns.
+Because the arbitrage funds remain within MEXC Exchange, users also benefit from the platform's flexible deposit interest, further enhancing overall returns.

 ### Estimated Profits